behu-kea/fullstact-frontend/readme.md

 - Update the variable `localApiUrl` to be the url for where the project mentioned above is running locally
 - Update the variable `prodApiUrl` to be the url for where the project mentioned above is running in production

-To run the project locally open `index.html` with Liver Server
+To run the project locally click the `Go live` button in the bottom right corner.
+This will open the project with Liver Server.
+The url should be http://127.0.0.1:5500/ (depending on the port)

 ## Deploying